Dietikon: Geography

 The industrial city Dietikon is situated at an elevation of 388 m at the confluence of the Reppisch and the Limmat, located in the Limmat Valley (German: Limmattal), along the railway line from Zürich to Baden.
 Here and in the neighboring region, Spreitenbach, is also the large Limmattal rail freight marshalling yard.

 Dietikon has an area of 9.3 km2.
 Of this area, 17.2% is used for agricultural purposes, while 27% is forested.
 Of the rest of the land, 49.1% is settled (buildings or roads) and the remainder (6.7%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 33.8% of the total area, while transportation infrastructure made up the rest (15.3%).
 Of the total unproductive area, water (streams and lakes) made up 4.9% of the area.
 As of 2007 40.7% of the total municipal area was undergoing some type of construction.

 The largest and best known forests of the municipality include the Honeret, Guggenbüehl and Röhrenmoos.

 The Honeret forest lies on a side moraine of the Linth glacier ("Linthgletscher").
 There are over 200 prominent stones through the woods, up to erratic boulders as big as 25 m2.
 The Honeret and the Guggenbüehl-Wald are separated by only one main street.
 In the forest, there are a few springs from which the brooks Tobelbach and Stoffelbach rise and then flow down into the Reppisch.
 Also in the forest lies the forest cottage "Lorenzhütte."

 The Guggenbüehl forest lies wholly within Dietikon.
 Within the forest lies the "Giigelibode" pond.
 It has neither inflow nor outflow.
 A Vita course is in the forest.

 Transportation

 The municipality is located on the A3 motorway.

-Dietikon railway station and Glanzenberg railway station are stops of the S-Bahn Zürich on the lines S3 and S12.
+Dietikon railway station and Glanzenberg railway station are stops of the S-Bahn Zürich on the lines S11 and S12.
 Dietikon railway station is also the terminus of the line S17 provided by the Bremgarten-Dietikon-Bahn.

 Between 1900 and 1928, Dietikon was the terminus of the Limmattal tramway from Zürich.
-The, now under construction, Limmattal light rail line will follow a similar alignment, albeit extended through Dietikon to Killwangen.
+The Limmattal light rail line follows a similar alignment, albeit extended through Dietikon to Killwangen.